Liquid (rapper)

 Victor Manuel Oquendo (born July 10, 1979), who goes by the stage name Liquid, is an American Christian hip hop musician and Christian R&B recording artist.
-His only album, Tales from the Badlands, was released by Gotee Records, in 2005.
+His only album, Tales from the Badlands, was released by Gotee Records in 2005.

-Early life
+Biography

 Liquid was born Victor Manuel Oquendo, on July 10, 1979, in Philadelphia, Pennsylvania.
 He started rapping in the 1990s, when he came up with the stage name Liquid.

-Music career

-His music recording career commenced in 2005, with the album, Tales from the Badlands, and it was released by Gotee Records on December 26, 2005 with a re-release on July 18, 2006.
+His music recording career commenced in 2005, with the album, Tales from the Badlands, and it was released by Gotee Records on December 26, 2005, with a re-release on July 18, 2006.
 The album was reviewed by CCM Magazine, Christianity Today, Cross Rhythms, Jesus Freak Hideout, and The Phantom Tollbooth.

-Personal life

 He met his wife, in Los Angeles, California, whose Bridget Oquendo, and together they reside in Nashville, Tennessee.